Payyanur Assembly constituency

 Payyanur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Kasaragod Lok Sabha constituency.

-As of the 2021 Assembly elections, the current MLA is T. I. Madusoodhanan of CPI(M).
+As of the 2026 Assembly elections, the current MLA is V. Kunhikrishnan, an independent candidate contested for UDF party.

 Local self-governed segments

 Payyanur Assembly constituency is composed of the following local self-governed segments: